bowenwen/docker-stacks/README.md

 See [Jupyter docker-stacks]

 * `pynb` - Python Jupyter Notebook: An image with some of my favorite packages in Python (that aren't part of the Jupyter Docker stack).
+* 'deeplearning`: An image with some common deep learning packages such as tensorflow, pytorch, keras, etc.
 * `biogeme`: [Biogeme] is an open source Python package for Econometric Modeling.

 ## Rocker based images